openbmc/phosphor-logging/extensions/openpower-pels/README.md

   - If the AdditionalData property in the OpenBMC event log has anything in it, it will be saved in a UserData section as a JSON string.

+- System information
+  - This section contains various pieces of system information, such as the full code level and the BMC, chassis, and host state properties.

 ## The PEL Message Registry

 The PEL message registry is used to create PELs from OpenBMC event logs.